openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Additional Verifier Metadata Parameters {#client_metadata_parameters}

-This specification defines the following new client metadata parameters according to [@!RFC7591], to be used by the Verifier:
+This specification defines the following new Client metadata parameters according to [@!RFC7591], to be used by the Verifier:

 `vp_formats`:
 : REQUIRED.
 An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports.
 For specific values that can be used, see (#alternative_credential_formats).